Tuck, John, Jr., 1933-1984

 Found in 2 Collections and/or Records:

-Scope and Contents The collection contains 140 Kodak stereo transparencies documenting the U.S. Navy's construction of the Amundsen Scott South Pole Station in 1955-1956, in preparation for the International Geophysical Year, 1957-1958.
+The collection contains 140 Kodak stereo transparencies documenting the U.S. Navy's construction of the Amundsen Scott South Pole Station in 1955-1956, in preparation for the International Geophysical Year, 1957-1958.
 Also included are images of McMurdo Station, the South Pole and other Antarctic landscapes.
 The photographs were taken by John Tuck Jr.

-Overview Typescript of John Tuck Jr.'s paper on Vilhjalmur Stefansson's plan to introduce reindeer onto Baffin Island during the 1920's.
+Typescript of John Tuck Jr.'s paper on Vilhjalmur Stefansson's plan to introduce reindeer onto Baffin Island during the 1920's.
 Appendix contains letters from representatives of the Hudson's Bay Company and the Dept. of Northern Affairs and National Resources.